Anupama16/PUI2017_as11566/HW9_as11566/README.md

-## Assignment 1: Review of plots
+## Part 1
-Reviewed visualizations of classmates for this Assignment
+Reviewed visualizations of classmates HongKai and Te for this Assignment

-## Assignment 2: Spatial Exploratory Analysis of Census Data
+## Part 2
 Took help from Rachel to download PUMA shapefile Otherwise worked independently